 I am not a terribly serious person.

-My friends and my two teen/tween boys will happily tell you that I’m forever goofing around and making ridiculous jokes (which I totally laugh at myself), and let’s not even talk about my silly hair…
+My friends and my two teen/tween boys will happily tell you that I’m forever goofing around and making ridiculous jokes, and let’s not even talk about my silly hair…

 Savings, though?
 Being able to support myself as a photographer after my divorce?
 Traveling and reading novels and getting to go to my kids’ games and recitals and running a business that makes me feel fulfilled?